-Telegraph wire has been sent in large quantities to Bareilly, so as to establish the lines throughout Robilthe sanatorium of Darjeeling.
+Telegraph wire has been sent in large quantities to Bareilly, so as to establish the lines throughout Rohilcund.

 From Indore we learn that the Deputy Superintendent of Telegraphs has opened a line from Indore to Bisura, but beyond that place it is expected the wire will not be extended this season.